Location: Bee Cave, Texas

 Project Manager: Sarah Johnson

-Design Team: Sarah Johnson, David Birt, Matt Fajkus, AIA
+Design Team: Sarah Johnson, David Birt, Matt Fajkus

 Design Support: Yanjing Chen, Brandon Hubbard, Thomas Johnston, Jeffrey McCord, Mitchel Peterson, Sydney Mainster, Ian Ellis.